 Sleep for more than 6500 hours

 This one might seem too easy but bear with me.
 Pain flares, late work nights, and the unavoidable draw of endless scrolling all keep me up late.
-Poor bedding (until just recently!) and a cat fond of jumping on the bed wake me up most nights.
-Come morning, it’s drag myself out of bed, get as much coffee in my system as possible, then get back to work.
+Poor bedding (until just recently!) and a cat fond of jumping on the bed and/or my chest wake me up most nights.
+Come morning, it’s “drag myself out of bed, get as much coffee in my system as possible, then get back to work.”
 So this goal is actually one of my most important ones!

 Be able to do a push-up